-Email: admin@karting.net.au

-For State and Club level events: SKA Tribunal Registrar C/- the host SKA Office as indicated in the Rules

-- (iv) The Notice of Intention to Appeal must be accompanied by the Appeal fee. - (v) The right to Appeal is automatically forfeited if the appellant does not provide the written Notice of Intention to Appeal and the appeal fee within the specified time. - b) Notice of Appeal - The form of the Notice of Appeal is available at www.karting.net.au. (i) - (ii) The Notice of Appeal must be lodged prior to midnight on the third (3rd) day after being advised of the Stewards' or Disciplinary Tribunals decision against which an appellant seeks to Appeal. - (iii) The Notice of Appeal must be lodged by email to: - For National level events: - Email: admin@karting.net.au - For State and Club level events: SKA Tribunal Registrar - C/ the host SKA Office as indicated in the Rules. - (iv) The Notice of Appeal must confirm the intention to Appeal and must contain all matters which the appellant intends to raise before the Appeal Tribunal. - (v) The right to Appeal is automatically forfeited if the appellant does not lodge the Appeal with Appeal Tribunal within the time provided in these Rules. - c) Appeal Fees - (i) The following Appeal Fee must accompany the Notice of Intention to Appeal: - For National level events (National Championship, National Series, State Championship and National Cup events) an Appeal Fee of \$4,115 inc GST. - For State, Zonal and Club level events an Appeal Fee of \$765 inc GST. - (ii) For the sake of clarity, the Appeal Fee may be paid either by: - 1) Cash; or - 2) Cheque; or - Credit Card (Visa or Mastercard). - If credit card facilities are not available at the Meeting, the credit card number, name of the credit card holder, the expiry date and CSV number must be recorded on the Notice Of Intention to Appeal Form. - If at the time of processing the Appeal Fee, the payment is rejected or unable to be completed through lack of funds in the account, the Notice Of Intention To Appeal will be considered to have lapsed and the Licence of the appellant will be Suspended until the Appeal Fee has been paid. - (iii) The Appeal Fee remains payable even if the appellant does not follow up the declared Notice of Intention to Appeal. - (iv) No part of the Appeal Fee will be returned to the appellant if the Appeal is withdrawn at any time or if Appeal Tribunal rejects the Appeal. - (v) If the Appeal Tribunal finds the Appeal partly founded, the Appeal Tribunal may order a part of the Appeal Fee be returned to the appellant. - (vi) If the Appeal Tribunal upholds the Appeal, the Appeal Tribunal may in its discretion order part or all of the Appeal Fee be returned to the appellant.
+- (iii) Within 24 hours of being advised of the Disciplinary Tribunals decision in writing (for matters brought before it in accordance with General Rules, Chapter 13 Rule 1 c) ) or an Investigatory Tribunal in accordance with General Rules, Chapter 13 Rule 1 g) against which an appellant seeks to Appeal, the appellant must lodge the Notice of Intention to Appeal by Email to: - · For National level events: Email: admin@karting.net.au - For State and Club level events: SKA Tribunal Registrar C/- the host SKA Office as indicated in the Rules - (iv) The Notice of Intention to Appeal must be accompanied by the Appeal fee. - (v) The right to Appeal is automatically forfeited if the appellant does not provide the written Notice of Intention to Appeal and the appeal fee within the specified time. - b) Notice of Appeal - A Notice of Appeal may only be lodged subsequent to a properly completed Notice Of (i) Intention to Appeal form having been lodged in accordance with General Rules, Chapter 13 Rule 3. - (ii) The form of the Notice of Appeal is available at www.karting.net.au. - (iii) The Notice of Appeal must be lodged prior to midnight on the third (3rd) day after lodging a Notice of Intention To Appeal form following being advised of the Stewards' or Disciplinary Tribunal or Investigatory Tribunal's decision against which an appellant seeks to Appeal. - (iv) The Notice of Appeal must be lodged by email to: - · For National level events: Email: admin@karting.net.au - · For State and Club level events: - SKA Tribunal Registrar - C/ the host SKA Office as indicated in the Rules. - (v) The Notice of Appeal must confirm the intention to Appeal and must contain all matters which the appellant intends to raise before the Appeal Tribunal. - (vi) The right to Appeal is automatically forfeited if the appellant does not lodge the Appeal with Appeal Tribunal within the time provided in these Rules. - c) Appeal Fees - (i) The following Appeal Fee must accompany the Notice of Intention to Appeal: - For National level events (National Championship, National Series, State Championship and National Cup events) an Appeal Fee of \$4,750 inc GST. - For State, Zonal and Club level events an Appeal Fee of \$900 inc GST. - (ii) For the sake of clarity, the Appeal Fee may be paid either by: - 1) Cash; or - 2) Cheque; or - 2) Credit Card (Visa or Mastercard). - If credit card facilities are not available at the Meeting, the credit card number, name of the credit card holder, the expiry date and CSV number must be recorded on the Notice Of Intention to Appeal Form. - If at the time of processing the Appeal Fee, the payment is rejected or unable to be completed through lack of funds in the account, the Notice Of Intention To Appeal will be considered to have lapsed and the Licence of the appellant will be Suspended until the Appeal Fee has been paid.

+- (iii) The Appeal Fee remains payable even if the appellant does not follow up the declared Notice of Intention to Appeal. - (iv) No part of the Appeal Fee will be returned to the appellant if the Appeal is withdrawn at any time or if Appeal Tribunal rejects the Appeal. - (v) If the Appeal Tribunal finds the Appeal partly founded, the Appeal Tribunal may order a part of the Appeal Fee be returned to the appellant. - (vi) If the Appeal Tribunal upholds the Appeal, the Appeal Tribunal may in its discretion order part or all of the Appeal Fee be returned to the appellant.